Rashida Tlaib Defends Ilhan Omar, Blasts Democratic Party Leadership

 “However, when we ask to be at the table, or speak up about issues that impact who we are, what we fight for & why we ran in the first place, we are ignored.
 To truly honor our diversity is to never silence us.”

-Tlaib’s comments were made in response to a California state legislative staffer’s claims that the Democratic Party is failing to protect Ilhan Omar against attacks lead by President Donald Trump.
+Tlaib’s comments were made in response to a California state legislative staffer’s claims that the Democratic Party is failing to protect Ilhan Omar against attacks led by President Donald Trump.
 Trump, as it has been widely reported, tweeted on Friday a video montage juxtaposing Ilhan Omar remarks about 9/11 with footage of the World Trade Center buildings being hit by planes.

 The video is clearly meant to suggest that Omar, a Somali Muslim immigrant, is siding with terrorists.
 However, fact-checking analyses by Axios and other prominent publications, demonstrate that Omar’s statements were misrepresented, and blatantly taken out of context, as her comments pertained to post-9/11 crackdowns on civil liberties.